“Moore hunched over his drums, hammering out a steady pulse…” – Ralph Berton

 In 1920, young Vic Moore was just beginning to take an interest in music, particularly in the jazz which was becoming wildly popular among youngsters of his generation.
 He would soon go on to cut his teeth, steadily gain in musical acumen, become a respected professional, rise to national prominence and then abandon the music business completely – all within the ten breathless years before 1930.
 Whilst from the perspective of the early 21st century Moore appears a rather enigmatic (if not entirely forgotten) figure, his would have been a household name to jazz fans in, say, 1928 or 1929, and he attained a greater status and influence during the decade itself than did certain of his drumming contemporaries who would go on to become much more celebrated in later years.

-Victor Cuthbert Moore was born on 12th July 1902, in the 25th Ward of Chicago.
-The Moores were an immigrant Irish Catholic family, and Victor was the ninth of ten children.
+Victor Cuthbert Moore was born on 12th July 1902, the ninth of ten children, in the 25th Ward of Chicago.
+The Moores were an immigrant Irish Catholic family; patriarch George was a Cork man, and a real-estate agent.
 The family, whilst large, must have been reasonably affluent as they had a full-time servant.
-His father, George, was born in Cork, and worked in real-estate, principally in Florida.
-He was always interested in music, and began as a very young child by beating time along to Original Dixieland Jazz Band records with pencils.
+Vic was always interested in music, and began as a very young child by beating time along to Original Dixieland Jazz Band records with pencils.
 As a teenager, working as an usher at the Adelphi Theatre, he discovered an old, homeless drum kit in the basement, which with the manager’s blessing he adopted.

 “The Wolverines were formed in the spring of 1923 […] Dick Voynow, piano; Bobby Gillette, banjo; Vic Moore, drums; Min Leibrook, bass; George Johnson, tenor sax; Jimmy Hartwell, clarinet; Bix Beiderbecke, cornet; Al Gandee, trombone […] They played the Stockton Club in Hamilton, Ohio…. [which] blew up in a wild [gang-related] melee on New Year’s Eve, 1923.” – Hoagy Carmichael